firefox-devtools/profiler-server/docs-developer/deployment.md

 ## Servers

 * The `master` branch deploys to https://dev.firefoxprofiler.nonprod.cloudops.mozgcp.net.
-* The `production` branch deploys to https://api.profiler.firefox.com.
+* The `production` branch deploys to 2 servers:
+  * configured with a sandbox storage: https://stage.firefoxprofiler.nonprod.cloudops.mozgcp.net.
+  * configured with the production storage: https://api.profiler.firefox.com.

+The "stage" server is useful to run load testing runs and compare results with the current development server.

 ## Environment